Who Is 'Little Jane Doe'? A Headless Body, a Haunting Cold Case

 Over the years, investigators have investigated thousands of leads, and compared the forensic evidence to many other missing girls.
 They have not yet found a match.
 The murder has become perhaps the most notorious cold case in the history of the St. Louis Metropolitan Police Department, and has haunted many of the detectives who worked the original case.

-The body went unclaimed on a slab in the city morgue for several months.
-In December 1983, she was buried in a pauper’s grave in Washington Park Cemetery.
-Gravediggers were her pallbearers.
+According to the Riverfront Times, the body went unclaimed on a slab in the city morgue for several months.
+In December 1983, the little girl was buried in a pauper’s grave in Washington Park Cemetery.
+Gravediggers reportedly served as her pallbearers.
 In 2013, authorities exhumed the body to gather more forensic information about the victim.

 They discovered that her remains had been misplaced.
 Eventually, they found the body by pinpointing where a photograph of the casket had been taken on the day of the burial.